-Answer: C. Currency_exchange
+Answer: C. Currency_exchange.
+Power Automate Desktop does not allow for spaces to be in the name of a Subflow.

-After clicking UI element in Populate text Field on web page, you need to select _______ to be able to capture the element.
+When you try to capture a web element from a web page, after selecting the Populate text Field on web page action and clicking UI element dropdown, you need to select _______ to be able to capture the element.

 Add a new UI element